 Types of Architectures

-There is normally more than one architecture that can satisfy the requirements.
-Usually, each architecture and its set of associated allocated requirements have different cost, schedule, performance, and risk implications.
+There is usually more than one architecture that can satisfy the requirements.
+Usually, each architecture and its associated allocated requirements usually have different cost, schedule, performance, and risk implications.
 The two most common architectures a system will have are:

 - Functional Architecture